Ryota Katayose

 Ryota Katayose (片寄 涼太, Katayose Ryōta) is a Japanese singer and actor.
 He is a vocalist of Generations from Exile Tribe and is represented by LDH.

-Biography
+Early life and career

 Katayose is the only child.
 He learned to play piano from his grandfather and father.
-He was a keen soccer player in his youth.
+He was a keen football player in his youth.
 He joined the National Training Center to join the team.
 In February 2010, Katayose participated in the Vocal Audition 2: Yume o Motta Wakamono-tachi e, becoming a finalist.
 He then joined Osaka's EXPG (Exile Professional Gym) on a scholarship.
 On 19 July 2011, Katayose became a candidate for Generations and an official member on 17 April 2012.
 On 21 November 2011, they made a major debut with the single "Brave It Out".
 He made his acting debut in the drama GTO.
 Katayose starred in a leading role for the films, My Brother Loves Me Too Much and Ride Your Wave.

+Personal life

 On January 1, 2023, Katayose married actress Tao Tsuchiya, and announced that they are expecting their first child together.
+On August 29, 2023, Tsuchiya and Katayose announced the birth of their first child.